Galima Bukharbaeva: Exile

 Bukharbaeva then spent some time in Kyrgyzstan, first in a refugee camp and later in Bishkek, the capital of Kyrgyzstan, where she was received as a hero by the opposition community.
 However, she soon moved on to the US for fear that Uzbek security forces might attempt to kidnap her and return her to Uzbekistan for a show trial.
 She then received a Fulbright Award to pursue a Master's in journalism at the Columbia University Graduate School of Journalism.
 While in the US, she also testified before the Helsinki Commission of the US Congress about her experiences on the day of the massacre.
 In 2008, three years after Andijan, she wrote an editorial in the New York Times accusing Western nations of having already forgotten the massacre by beginning to normalize relations with Uzbekistan.

 Bukharbaeva worked as the editor-in-chief for the Uzbek news website uznews.net.
 The website was blocked within Uzbekistan by state authorities for several years.
 In 2014, Bukharbaeva's personal email account was hacked and names of her contributors from Uzbekistan were revealed.
 That forced her to close the website down.
 In 2016, she started a new regional news service Centre1.com.

 In 2007, Bukharbaeva served as a founder and chairwoman of the Real Union of Journalists of Uzbekistan.

+Support for Russia’s Invasion of Ukraine

+Between February and April 2022, Bukharbaeva published a series of articles on Centre1.com that echoed Russian state narratives about the war in Ukraine.
+These texts described the invasion as a necessary mission against “Nazism,” called for closer alignment between Uzbekistan and Russia, and urged Uzbek citizens to support the Russian war effort.
+One article, signed by a movement founded by Bukharbaeva, praised Lenin and Stalin and encouraged “the strongest and bravest” Uzbekistanis to volunteer for combat, while others should organize rallies and humanitarian aid.

+In another article, Bukharbaeva compared the 2005 Andijan massacre to the atrocities in Bucha, Ukraine, questioning the credibility of Ukrainian victims and portraying Andijan as the “real massacre.”

+She also praised Chechen units fighting for Russia, and lauded a pro-Soviet symbol — an elderly woman waving the USSR flag in occupied Ukraine — as a representation of the “liberation.”

+A 2025 independent investigation published by Yep.uz analyzed this ideological shift, concluding that Bukharbaeva and her website Centre1 had become conduits for Russian war rhetoric.